 Furthermore, the activities of Monegasque credit institutions established in the form of local subsidiaries are generally orientated towards private banking and wealth management.

 i Brief overview of the bilateral relationship between Monaco and France in the banking sector

-In addition, pursuant to the provisions of Sovereign Ordinance No. 3,021 of 26 November 2010 implementing the exchange of letters entered into between France and Monaco on 20 October 2010 (Ordinance No. 3,021), Monegasque credit institutions are under the supervision of the French prudential regulator, the ACPR.
+In addition, pursuant to the provisions of Sovereign Ordinance No. 3,021 of 26 November 2010 implementing the exchange of letters entered into between France and Monaco on 20 October 2010, Monegasque credit institutions are under the supervision of the French Prudential Control and Resolution Authority, the ACPR.

-Furthermore, in the context of the introduction of the euro in Monaco, Monaco and France, itself acting on behalf of the EU, entered into a monetary agreement on 5 December 2011 (Monetary Agreement), implemented into Monegasque legislation by Sovereign Ordinance No. 3,559 dated 5 December 2011 (Ordinance No. 3,559).
+Furthermore, in the context of the introduction of the euro in Monaco, Monaco and France, itself acting on behalf of the EU, entered into a monetary agreement on 5 December 2011 (Monetary Agreement), implemented into Monegasque legislation by Sovereign Ordinance No. 3,559, dated 5 December 2011.

 Pursuant to Article 9 of the Monetary Agreement, Monaco: